1. Help Center

 Actuals

 Jirav imports actual historical data for reporting purposes.
-Jirav integrates accounting actuals for financial results, workforce actual detail for staffing, and key metrics on custom tables,
+Jirav integrates accounting actuals for financial results, workforce actual detail for staffing, and key metrics on custom tables.

 Amount per Headcount